microsoft/semantic-kernel/docs/decisions/0023-planner-telemetry-enhancement.md

     - Use tags in activities to record custom information.
     - Use baggage in activities to more easily correlate dependencies.
     - Use metrics to continuously monitor performance.
+    - Use tags in metrics to categorize metrics.
   - Logging & Metrics
     - Use logging to record custom information for individual operations.
     - Use metrics to continuously monitor performance.
+    - Use tags in metrics to categorize metrics.

 ## Decision Outcome